Châtenay-Malabry (FR

 - Offer one-stop access to leading academic institutions

-- Develop exciting new facilities for research and development, demonstration
+- Develop exciting new facilities for research and development, demonstration and training

 - Initiate ‘Think Tanks’ to coordinate R&D agenda